Flo-Wo/PACS-Challenges/02_SparseMatrix/README.md

 manually checking
     - other considered options: computing the number of columns and searching for all elements -> lots of conditional jumps in the loop
-    - manually increasing the row number, also one conditional jump my solution needs zero jumps and only one loop
+    - manually increasing the row number, also one conditional jump my solution needs zero jumps and only one loop, no comparison operations (uncomment the debug lines in the comparison operator for the mapping)

 improvements:
 - one could compute the indices of where to look based on a constexpr, this would condense the